raihansikdar/raihan_cli/README.md

 ## 📁 What It Does

-1. ✅ Scaffolds folders and files for new features (MVC or MVVM)
+1. ✅ Scaffolds folders and files for new features (Clean Architecture, MVC and MVVM)

 2. 🛠️ Supports GetX, Provider, Riverpod and BLoC state management